This delicious Cinnamon Crunch Skillet Bread features sweet yeast bread, with a crunchy cinnamon sugar coating.

-I swear, the family wandered in to the kitchen far more than normal when this bread was baking.
-The scent was intoxicating, sort of like when you’re at the mall and getting close to the Cinnabon™ store.
+- The scent of this cinnamon crunch bread while baking was intoxicating, sort of like when you’re at the mall and getting close to the Cinnabon™ store.
 We could hardly wait to get at it!
 It was lovely and crunchy on the outside and fluffy and sweet on the inside.
-It was a perfect Sunday morning treat and the consensus was that if in future I can’t sleep in, I should always bake instead :)
+It’s a perfect morning treat!

 Ingredients